metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

 * General

+    1. [Error: EACCES: permission denied, scandir ‘/root/.npm/_logs’]

+		There is some incompatibility with Docker for Windows The solution is to **enable WSL2** (Windows Subsystem for Linux v2) and the problem goes away

 	1. It's better for you if you do some package catalog update by

         `sudo apt update`